Offshore Trusts Explained: A Complete Guide for 2026

 Step 5: Transfer (Fund) the Assets into the Trust

-Finally, the trust must be “funded”, meaning the assets (cash, real estate, shares, intellectual property, etc.) must be legally transferred to the trustee.
-Without this step, your trust exists only on paper.
+Lastly, once the trust has been properly established, it must be “funded,” i.e., the assets (including cash, real estate, stocks/shares, intellectual property, etc.) must be formally transferred to the trustee.
+Until funding is secured, the trust exists only on paper and serves no practical purpose.

 sign